keirthana/anbox-cloud-docs/tutorial/getting-started-aaos.md

 In this tutorial, we will be focusing on the following tasks:
 - Creating an application using an AAOS image.
-- Stream the application you created with a specific screen resolution.
+- Streaming the application you created with a specific screen resolution.
-- Set the temperature of the automotive using the Vehicle Hardware Abstraction Layer (VHAL) controls.
+- Setting the temperature of the automotive using the Vehicle Hardware Abstraction Layer (VHAL) controls.

 ## Prerequisites
 We will use the appliance dashboard to perform the tasks for this tutorial.
 So if you haven’t installed the Anbox Cloud Appliance yet, you must do that first.